Peer Assisted Study Sessions

 - commit 4-5 hours per week during semester

-- attend PASS leader training (usually held in the week before O Week).
+- attend PASS leader training (usually held in the week before O-Week).

-PASS leaders must also have excellent communication, interpersonal and organisational skills.
+PASS leaders must have excellent communication, interpersonal and organisational skills.
 Any experience in tutoring, coaching, customer service and leadership roles in clubs, societies, teams or at high school will help to demonstrate these skills.
 Preference is given to students who have regularly attended PASS.

 PASS participants are first year undergraduate or postgraduate students wanting to stay on top of university expectations and unit content, and connect with potential study-partners.